shenjean/Disbatch-v0.02-backup/README.md

 was available both as a web service and as a local software package.
 </p>
 <p>
-NFkB Base was part of my MSc research on understanding the functional roles of intrinsic protein disorder in NFkB Transcription factors.
+Disbatch was part of my MSc research on understanding the functional roles of intrinsic protein disorder in NFkB Transcription factors.
 A copy of my Msc thesis can be downloaded from: http://scholarbank.nus.edu.sg/handle/10635/30289

 </p>